 “Don’t try to be comfortable, because in the scrum you don’t need to be comfortable.”
 This is not just a module for front rowers, it’s for all players in the scrum, front, middle and back row.
 Martin Castrogiovanni one of the most respected scrummagers in rugby takes you through his power position checklist.
 Sharing with you THE most effective pushing position for every individual in the scrum to generate maximum force.

-Martin Castrogiovanni: Scrum I Individual Power Position Trailer Posted over 5 years ago
+Martin Castrogiovanni: Scrum I Individual Power Position Trailer Posted almost 12 years ago

 Born in Argentina of Italian lineage, Martin Castrogiovanni has won 105 caps for the Azzurri since debuting against the All Blacks in 2002.
 A tight head prop known for his immense power and great scrummaging technique, Castro has represented Italy in 3 Rugby World Cups.
 He made an immediate impact on joining the Leicester Tigers in 2006 winning the Guinness Premiership player of the year in his debut season.
 He has acquired a cult following at Welford Road and in addition to being one of the best props in world rugby; Castro is one of the games great characters.